These 7 Areas of Focus Have Helped Me Through My SurvivorshipAngela Banker

 Now this is my favorite!
 I laugh at myself often because I do celebrate the little things.
 The idea of waking up in the morning means that I have another day to experience.
 When my daughter comes home from school with a perfect score on her spelling test – it goes right up on the fridge for all to enjoy.
 When my husband calls me out of the blue to say “I love you” my heart instantly does a few flips.
 I celebrate my birthdays – the date of my birth, the date of my mastectomy surgery, the date I got my new “girls”.
 All of these occurrences, and more, deserve to be recognized.
 I might not do a happy dance, or applaud, but by golly, you better believe there is some type of celebration going on.

-If you are newly diagnosed or if you are a 35 year survivor, take the time to think, meditate, or pray about these seven points.
+Whether you are newly diagnosed or a 35-year survivor, take the time to think, meditate, or pray about these seven points.
 They might just make all the difference in your life.